How To Write A Transcription: In 5 Easy Steps

 Transcripts improve clarity.

-A well-crafted transcript can help refine the meaning of the audio or video content for you and your audience.
+A well-crafted transcript can help refine the meaning of the audio or youtube video content for you and your audience.
 Whether it’s an interview with multiple speakers or a dictation with specific instructions to the typist, seasoned transcribers learn to listen carefully to every word.
 They may leave out meaningless filler words like “um” and “ah.”

 They save tons of time.